 Cloud gaming (a.k.a. game streaming) implies that, while the game is being played by a user on a UE or on a device attached to a UE, game processing and rendering is totally or partly performed in a network entity, potentially at the edge of the network.
 The traffic typically consists of uplink and downlink game status/control information traffic between a client and a server and of downlink streaming of rendered and encoded 2D or VR360 video.

-4.6 AR/VR/XR
+4.6 XR Media Services

-For AR/VR/XR, refer to 3GPP TR 26.928 [30].
+For details on XR Services including AR and VR, refer to 3GPP TR 26.928 [30].

 5 Typical current deployment characteristics